KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

-# Using direct secret references
+# Use direct secret references

 In this Services Toolkit tutorial you learn how developers can use direct references to Kubernetes `Secret` resources to connect their application workloads to almost any backing service.

 This includes backing services that: